Alhambra Creek Watershed

 Established in 1991, Friends of Alhambra Creek is a volunteer group that brings people and Alhambra Creek together to protect the health of the creek and its surrounding community.
 They have collaborated with other people and agencies to participate in, and carry out, a wide range of projects.

-The group meets at 6pm on the third Tuesday of each month.
-These meetings are currently held on Zoom.
+The group meets at 6pm on the second Tuesday of each month.
+These meetings are currently held on at the Martinez Senior Center (818 Green Street, Martinez).
 Meeting agendas are uploaded to the Friends of Alhambra Creek Facebook Page and a Google Drive folder a few days prior to each meeting.
-To view the agendas, please click this Google Drive Folder Link.
+To view the agendas, please click this Google Drive Folder link.

-If you have any questions, or would like to join a meeting, please contact the Friends of Alhambra Creek at foac@ccrcd.org.
+If you have any questions, please contact the Friends of Alhambra Creek at foac@ccrcd.org.

 Visit our Facebook page